 The best way to find someone to help you* is through our Registered Practices Directory.
 Registered Practices are committed to ensuring that all their ecologists and environmental managers are working to high standards and undertake regular continuing professional development.

-* If, as a CIEEM member, you are a consultant looking for sub-contractors, please log in to the Members Area to search the sub-contractors directory.
+* If, as a CIEEM member, you are looking for sub-contractors, please log into the members’ area of the website to search the Sub-Contractors Directory.

 Users of the Registered Practices Directory may find the following information helpful.